godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 With every release, we accept that there are going to be various issues which have already been reported but haven't been fixed yet.
 See the GitHub issue tracker for a complete list of [known bugs](https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 - Windows: As mentioned above, we used a new signing certificate for this release.
 Windows Defender's SmartScreen might pop up for initial downloads as it sees a surge of downloads of binaries signed with a legit but yet unused certificate.
 This should automatically rectify itself by the time beta 2 rolls around.
 - Android: Subsequent exports fail when using Shader Baker.
-The workaround is to delete the `.godot/export` before exporting. ([GH-107535](https://github.com/godotengine/godot/issues/107535))
+The workaround is to delete the `.godot/export` folder before exporting. ([GH-107535](https://github.com/godotengine/godot/issues/107535))
 - Wayland: Wayland editor documentation popups appear on screen's edge and generate errors. ([GH-107438](https://github.com/godotengine/godot/issues/107438))

 ## Bug reports